 - Investigate a specific area of the breast where a problem was discovered by a mammogram.

 - Distinguish between a fluid-filled cyst and a solid mass.

 - Identify small lesions that are too tiny to be felt.

 - Evaluate masses in women under 35 whose mammograms can be difficult to interpret due to the density of their breast tissue.

 - Study breast abnormalities in women who are pregnant.

 - Assess breast implants for leakage or rupture.

 - Diagnose breast inflammation where pockets of infection or abscesses may form.
 Thickened and swollen breast skin may be a sign of inflammatory breast cancer.
 Breast ultrasound results can sometimes identify a cancerous growth within the breast causing the thickened skin.
 These cases are usually followed by a core biopsy guided by ultrasound.

 Women deserve a special place where they can feel comfortable shopping for their healthcare product needs.
 A place where they can ask the most personal questions and hear the most professional answers.
 A place where they feel understood and respected.

 The Women's Resource Center at Baptist Health is just that – a place created especially for women, staffed entirely by women.
-Located on the second floor of the Hickingbotham Outpatient Center on the Baptist Health Medical Center-Little Rock campus, the Women’s Resource Center offers the following support programs.
+Women can shop with dignity to purchase hats, turbans and other items.
+Consultants are also available to provide information and answer questions.
+The Women’s Resource Center is located on the second floor of the Hickingbotham Outpatient Center on the Baptist Health Medical Center-Little Rock campus.
 Hours are Monday-Friday, 8:30 a.m. to 5 p.m.
 To talk to one of our consultants, call (501) 202-7386 or stop by.